-Homework is assigned throughout the semester and is due by 10:59 PM three days after the related chapter has been completed in class (see "Tentative Class Schedule").
-If you have only partially completed an assignment, Connect will automatically submit for you when it is due.
+Homework assignments for each chapter are due before the beginning of the next chapter.
+Connect will automatically submit for you when it is due.
 The Connect Homework grades will be based on what is completed at the assignment deadline.
 The homework assignments enable you to apply what you have read in the text and we discussed in class.
-Students are encouraged to be careful and attentive while completing each homework assignments.
-Performance on the homework assignments constitutes 10% of the final course grade.